+Frame

-Frame The life of your JumpSport trampoline frame should last five to ten years, depending upon the weather in the area where you live.
+The life of your JumpSport trampoline frame should last for many years, depending upon the weather in the area where you live.

-Safet y Check
+Safety Check

 Check for Necessary Action Safe Unsafe

 Rust Clean and paint

 Structural failure Replace

 Bent frame Repair or replace part

 Sharp protrusions Repair

 Missing warning labels Call JumpSport for replacement

+Safety Rules

-Safety Rules Review this manual with all jumpers.
+Review this manual with all jumpers.
 Maintain all warning labels and signs.
 If labels or signs become lost or unreadable, write or call JumpSport for free replacements.